eapostol/slackbot-random-victim-finder/readme.md

 This application was created to randomly select a student in class using a custom Slack slash command followed with the day of class.
 Chosen names will be removed from the database eliminating the possibilty of reselecting the same person.

 To initialize enter, `/victim reset`.
-This action will reset the database with _all_ names for _all_ classes.
+This action will reset the database with _all_ names for _all_ cohorts.
 This should be done when the names have been exhausted or when the list needs to be rebuilt.

 To choose a name enter, `/victim mw`, `/victim tth` or `/victim sat` and voilà!